danyspin97/danyspin97-site/content/blog/privacy-browsers.md

 ---
 title: "Web Browsers and Privacy in 2019"
 date: 2019-01-24T21:50:07+01:00
-draft: false
+categories: ["privacy"]
+tags: ["browsers", "libre"]
 ---

-An important piece in everyday life is the browser, considering the new trend of storing data and accessing applications in the cloud.
+An important piece in everyday life is the **browser**, considering the new trend of storing data and accessing applications in the _cloud_.

-Among the browsers landscape, the choice is actually finite because developing and maintaining one is expensive.
+Among the browsers landscape, the choice is actually finite because developing and maintaining one is _expensive_.
 But, which browser should you choose?
-One that offers speed or one that is secure?
-Does it respect your privacy?
+One that offers **speed** or one that is **secure**?
+Does it respect your **privacy**?

-In the current post, we will showcase browsers with a user-friendly GUI which both novices and experts can use.
+In the current post, we will showcase browsers with a user-friendly GUI which both _novices_ and _experts_ can use.
 Firefox and Google Chrome will be highlighted as well as their forks and brand new browsers; attenction is paid to the consumer privacy.

 ***Prerequisistes***: _None.
 Both beginners and advanced users can enjoy this post; it tries to explain every technology that is needed to discuss the various browsers_ and their differences.